borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

                       :thickness 5.0))
 ```

-Well, people won't beleive us it is a snake, so I guess we need to leave a note for them to not
+Well, people won't beleive us it is a snake, so I guess we need to leave a note
-confuse it for bezier curve with animated control points!
+for them to not confuse it for bezier curve with animated control points.

 ```common-lisp
 (defmethod gamekit:draw ((app hello-gamekit))